Python Binary File Guide: Practical Read, Parse, Write

 file.write(binary_data)

-5.5 Writing Floating-Point Numbers to a Binary File
+Example: Writing Floating-Point Numbers

 import struct